-On October 25, 2016, we entered into an exclusive Distribution Agreement with Chong Kun Dang Pharmaceuticals, or CKD, for the exclusive right to distribute Namodenoson for the treatment of liver cancer in South Korea, upon receipt of regulatory approvals.
+On October 25, 2016, we entered into an exclusive Distribution Agreement with CKD for the exclusive right to distribute Namodenoson for the treatment of liver cancer in South Korea, upon receipt of regulatory approvals.
+On February 25, 2019, the Distribution Agreement was amended to expand the exclusive right to distribute Namodenoson for the treatment of NASH in South Korea.
 The Distribution Agreement further provides that we will deliver finished product to CKD and grant CKD a right of first refusal to distribute Namodenoson for other indications for which we develop Namodenoson.

-The Distribution Agreement provides for up to \$3,000,000 in upfront and milestone payments payable as follows: (i) an upfront payment of \$500,000 within 30 days of receipt of an invoice from us, and (ii) within 30 days of the occurrence of each of the following: (1) \$500,000 upon receipt by CKD of a positive result from the preliminary review by the Ministry of Food and Drug Safety, or MFDS, on obtaining orphan drug designation for Namodenoson in South Korea, (2) \$500,000 upon successful completion of our ongoing Phase II liver cancer clinical trial for Namodenoson, (3) \$1,000,000 upon the granting of marketing authorization of Namodenoson in South Korea by the MFDS, and (4) \$500,000 upon registration of Namodenoson on the "reimbursement listing" in South Korea by the National Health Insurance Services in Korea.
-In addition, we are entitled to a royalty of 23% of net sales of Namodenoson following commercial launch in South Korea which includes the transfer price for delivering finished product to CKD.
-To date, we have received a total of \$1,000,000 from CKD, \$500,000 in upfront payments and a further \$500,000 for a milestone payment received in the third quarter of 2017 upon receipt by CKD of a positive result from the preliminary review by MFDS on obtaining orphan drug designation in South Korea.
+The Distribution Agreement provides for up to \$3,000,000 in upfront and milestone payments payable with respect to the liver cancer indication and up to \$3,000,000 with respect to the NASH indication.
+In addition, we are entitled to a transfer price of the higher of the manufacturing cost plus 10% or 23% of net sales of Namodenoson following commercial launch in South Korea.
+To date, we have received a total of \$1,000,000 from CKD, \$500,000 in upfront payments and a further \$500,000 for a milestone payment received in the third quarter of 2017 upon receipt by CKD of a positive result from the preliminary review by the MFDS on obtaining orphan drug designation in South Korea.

-The Distribution Agreement has an initial term of 10 years from first commercial sale and is renewable for additional 3 year periods unless either party gives notice of termination at least 6 months prior to the then current term.
+The Distribution Agreement has an initial term of 10 years from first commercial sale of Namodenoson for the treatment of liver cancer or NASH and is renewable for additional 3-year periods unless either party gives notice of termination at least 6 months prior to the then current term.
 The Distribution Agreement may be terminated by CKD upon 30 days prior written notice if we fail to successfully complete our ongoing Phase II clinical trial for Namodenoson and we may terminate the Distribution Agreement upon 30 days prior written notice if certain commercialization milestones are not met by CKD or certain minimum quantities of sales are not made during the contract period.
 In addition, either party may terminate the Distribution Agreement in the event of an uncurred material breach or insolvency.